Augmentation varieties and disk potentials I: Regularization

 Here the number of punctures is at least two, so that if the number of punctures is equal to two then the component $u_v$ is a trivial cylinder.
 The linearized operator $D_{u_v}$ is a direct sum

 of a trivial horizontal part $D^{\bh}_{u_v} \cong \olp$ taking values in $T_{\ol{u}_v} Y$ and a vertical part $D^{\bv}_{u_v}$ taking values in $\C$ which has boundary condition $\R$.
 We examine the kernel and the cokernel of each part separately.
 The kernel of $D_{u_v}^{\bv} \cong \olp$ on $S_v $ consists of bounded holomorphic functions $\xi: S_v \to \C $ with real boundary values.
 Therefore $\ker(D_{u_v}^{\bv} )$ is the one-dimensional real vector space space of constant functions with values in the reals.
-On the other hand, the cokernel $\coker(D_{u_v}^{\bv} )$ may be identified with holomorphic $0,1$-forms $\eta$ of Sobolev class $-k,p^*,\lambda$ enforcing exponential decay (since constant functions near infinity lie in the domain).
-In the local coordinate on $\ol{S}_v$ near each puncture such a holomorphic $0,1$-form is vanishing at the puncture.
-Since there are no such holomorphic $0,1$-forms $\eta$ on a disk $S_v$, the cokernel of $D_{u_v}^{\bv}$ vanishes.
+On the other hand, the cokernel $\coker(D_{u_v}^{\bv} )$ may be identified with holomorphic $(0,1)$-forms $\eta$ of Sobolev class $-k,p^*,\lambda$ enforcing exponential decay (since constant functions near infinity lie in the domain).
+In the local coordinate on $\ol{S}_v$ near each puncture such a holomorphic $(0,1)$-form is vanishing at the puncture.
+Since there are no such holomorphic $(0,1)$-forms $\eta$ on a disk $S_v$, the cokernel of $D_{u_v}^{\bv}$ vanishes.
 We remark that the kernel and cokernel of the operator on the punctured disk may be identified with the kernel and cokernel of the operator on the disk by removal of singularities as in Abouzaid \cite[Lemma 4.7]{ab:ex}.
 By Oh \cite{oh:rh}, any rank one Riemann-Hilbert problem on $\ol{S}$ has either vanishing kernel or vanishing cokernel.
 The horizontal part of the linearized operator on $S_v$ is surjective for similar reasons.

-Tranversality of the gradient flow equation on both types of edges follows from the fundamental theorem of ordinary differential equations.
+.1in {\em Step 4: The one-form vanishes on both types of edges.} We apply the fundamental theorem of ordinary differential equations.
 For any edge $e \in \Edge_{\white}(\Gamma)$ the cokernel of the operator $D_{u_e}$ on zero-forms on $T_e$ is identified, via Hodge star, with the space of solutions to the adjoint equation

 with vanishing at the endpoints; there are no such solutions.
 In the case without endpoints $T_e \cong \R$ that may occur in a broken trajectory, transversality follows from the Morse-Smale assumption on the Morse function $f_\white$.
 On the other hand, $D_{u_e}$ has kernel isomorphic to $T_{u_e(z)} L$ for any point $z \in T_e$, via evaluation.